scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

 ---
-title: "Analyzing Luck in the League's Recent History (WIP)"
+title: "Analyzing Luck in the League's Recent History"
 date: "2024-08-15"
 description: "Determining who is the luckiest person in the league."
 authors: [scottie, callen]